RhinosF1/railmilesstats/README.md

 # railmilesstats
-Stats script compatible with railmiles json output
+Stats script compatible with railmiles json output from the journeys page.